Ravindra Kaushik

-Ravindra Kaushik (11 April 1952 – 21 November 2001) was an Indian Research and Analysis Wing agent who spied for India from 1975 until he was captured in 1983.
-Also known as The Black Tiger, Kaushik is considered as one of India's greatest spies.
-He worked as a clerk in the Pakistan Army's Military Accounts Department, not as a commissioned officer.
+Ravindra Kaushik (11 April 1952 – 21 November 2001) was an Indian Research and Analysis Wing agent who spied for India from 1973 until he was captured in 1983.
+Also known as 'The Black Tiger', Kaushik is considered one of India's greatest spies.
+He achieved the rank of “Major” in the Pakistani Army.
 He was exposed after a botched communication attempt by another operative.
 Arrested and interrogated, he was sentenced to death in 1985, later commuted to life imprisonment.
 He spent 16 years in various prisons and died in 2001 while incarcerated.

 Early life

-Ravindra Kaushik was born in Sri Ganganagar, Rajasthan on 11 April, 1952.
+Ravindra Kaushik was born in Sri Ganganagar, Rajasthan on 11 April 1952.
 His father, J. M. Kaushik, was an Indian Air Force officer; his mother Amla Devi died in 2006.
 He graduated from S. D. Bihani P. G. College, Sri Ganganagar, earning a B.Com.
 Kaushik was also involved with theatre acting and debates while in college when he was recruited by the Research and Analysis Wing (R&AW).